Strength Training Program Design

 Functional Strength, Power and Explosiveness: Force production for specific movements

 Using the olympic lifting movements and strength exercises with sub-maximal efforts focusing on bar speed and the rate of force development improve explosiveness.
-Also, medicine ball, plyometric exercises and other speed movements improve explosiveness.
+Also, medicine ball throws, plyometric exercises, and other speed movements improve explosiveness.

-Proper technique in weight training and conditioning is critical and the coach or other professionally trained supervisor must watch over all activities performed by the athletes.
+Proper technique in weight training and conditioning is critical and the coach or other professionally trained supervisor must observe overall activities performed by the athletes.

 Common lifts in training: